 In 2019, the Army conducted IOT&E I, which was not adequate due to the software, hardware, and production process not being production representative.
 The Army completed an Adversarial Assessment on the UH-60V from 7-18 March 2022 at Redstone Arsenal, Huntsville, Alabama.
-It completed IOT&E II from July 25 of IOT&E II evaluation.
-Early observations indicate that the program has corrected many of the faults found during IOT&E I in 4QFY19.
-The IOT&E II report findings will be completed in 1QFY23.
+It completed IOT&E II from July 25 to August 8, 2022 at Fort McCoy, Wisconsin to inform a future Full-Rate Production decision.
+Operational testing was conducted in accordance with the DOT&Eapproved test plan, and observed by DOT&E. Evaluation of test data is ongoing.